mehmoodakhter5/ShareMate.js/README.md

 ## Contact

-For any questions or feedback, please reach out to us at [support@example.com](mailto:support@example.com).
+For any questions or feedback, please reach out to us at [mehmood@zivallo.pk](mailto:mehmood@zivallo.pk).